Todd Manning: Howarth

 In 1997 and 1998, Todd was given comedic partners similar to the set-up in comedy teams, in which the "funny guy" usually has a "straight man" who either sets up the joke or simply does not understand it.
 Todd's first partner was Charlie Briggs, portrayed by actor Robert J. Hogan.
 Hogan was first seen as Briggs in 1995, working for the rival publication The Banner before Todd "[steals] him away" to work at his newspaper.
 Hogan said, "Briggs had been on the show for 17 years, but they never showed him."
 Scenes between Todd and Briggs typically involved Todd issuing "some bizarre order" to Briggs, or Todd asking Briggs a "way-out question" that was often "way out of line".
 During these scenes, Briggs would often respond with a stupefied look on his face.
 Though Briggs appeared lost at some of Todd's comments, Todd was sometimes unable to realize that the joke was about him.
 Hogan felt Briggs was "more than a match" for Todd.
-"You look at a kid yelling at you," he said, "and you can't take him seriously."
+"You look at a kid yelling at you," he said, "and you can't take him seriously".

 Another of Todd's comedic pairings is his friendship with a parrot he names Moose.
 Todd is closer to Moose than he is to most humans.
 He tells the bird his private thoughts and secrets, which causes conflict and antagonism between Moose and his wife at the time, Téa.
 Florencia Lozano, Téa's portrayer, stated, "My character ... has a very adversarial relationship with the bird ...
 It's sort of jealous of me, I'm jealous of the bird.
 We're both trying to get close to Todd."
 The bird was portrayed by two South American blue and gold macaws named Flash and Lucky, and an Animal Planet documentary stated that they had developed an "impressive résumé" by the time they appeared on OLTL.
 They were trained by Ed Richman, who had worked with the birds for fifteen years in TV shows such as Magnum, P.I. and Jake and the Fatman.
 Richman stated that Howarth caught on "real quick" regarding his interaction with Flash and Lucky and said that he was the best actor he had worked with in the industry.
 The parrots were used for different purposes: for intimidating scenes where it looked like Moose "was going to kill somebody", Richman used Flash, and Lucky was used for the "loving, very caring, physically close" portrayal of Moose.
-Like other actors, the parrots were able to connect, in character, with their fellow castmembers and achieve comedic timing with them.
+Like other actors, the parrots were able to connect, in character, with their fellow cast members and achieve comedic timing with them.
 Voice actor Ron Gallop was hired to deliver Moose's lines, which were crafted to help demonstrate Todd's train of thought, signified Todd and Moose's close bond, and consisted of funny or insulting remarks aimed at anyone causing problems for Todd.